Analytic method for quadratic polarons in nonparabolic bands: Including nonparabolicity and finite width of the conduction band

 \subsection{Model}

-The most important point of this subsection consists in a generalization of the method using displaced squeezed phonon states to the polaron in a non-parabolic finite-width conduction band.
+The most important point of this subsection consists in a generalization of the method using displaced squeezed phonon states to the polaron in a nonparabolic finite-width conduction band.
 The generalized method satisfies periodic boundary conditions in the Brillouin zone and consequently it is not restricted to a small polaron momentum.
 Thus, it allows for a description of both large and small polarons.

 The treatment in the present work is performed for the polaron model introduced in Ref. \cite{PRBL2023}.
-The polaron problem is treated using the Hamiltonian in the lattice representation, written as $H=H_{0}+H_{e-ph}$ where
+The polaron problem is treated using the Hamiltonian in the lattice representation for a simple cubic lattice, written as $H=H_{0}+H_{e-ph}$ where

 with

 In reciprocal space the lattice corresponds to a discrete finite set of wave vectors,

 where $L=N^{1/3}a_{0}$ is the size of the system ($V=L^{3}=Na_{0}^{3}$), $a_{0}$ being the lattice constant, and $i_{j}$ are integers.